thesadru/disnake/docs/api.rst

         |coro|

         Advances the iterator by one, if possible.
-If no more items are found then this raises :exc:`NoMoreItems`.
+If no more items are fond then this raises :exc:`NoMoreItems`.

     .. method:: get(**attrs)